reczoo/FuxiCTR/README.md

 # FuxiCTR

-This is a fork from the official release at https://github.com/huawei-noah/benchmark/tree/main/FuxiCTR.
+This repo is the latest dev version of the official release at [huawei-noah/benchmark/FuxiCTR](https://github.com/huawei-noah/benchmark/tree/main/FuxiCTR).

 Click-through rate (CTR) prediction is an critical task for many industrial applications such as online advertising, recommender systems, and sponsored search.
-FuxiCTR builds an open-source library for CTR prediction, with stunning features in configurability, tunability, and reproducibility.
-It also supports the development of [Open-CTR-Benchmark](https://openbenchmark.github.io/ctr-prediction), making open benchmarking for CTR prediction available.
+FuxiCTR provides an open-source library for CTR prediction, with stunning features in configurability, tunability, and reproducibility.
+It also supports the building of [BARS-CTR-Benchmark](https://openbenchmark.github.io/ctr-prediction), which aims for open benchmarking for CTR prediction.

 ## Model List